 Each year, 145,000 people lose their lives to drug and alcohol abuse in the United States.
 Unfortunately, the majority of Americans who have substance use disorders never receive the treatment they need.
-Because of this lack of accessibility to treatment programs and treatment facilities, overdose deaths have tripled since 1990.
+Because of this lack of accessibility to inpatient drug rehab programs and treatment facilities, overdose deaths have tripled since 1990.

 If you or someone you know needs help with addiction recovery through a rehab facility, time is critical.
 There are different types of rehab facility options and treatment modalities available.
 Not every solution is suitable for every single person, so it is vital to have a treatment plan that works for you or your loved one.

 Most addiction recovery programs are available as inpatient treatment programs or outpatient programs.
 Both can be effective ways to help someone on the path to recovery.
 However, an inpatient program offers many significant benefits that can strengthen your recovery process and help you recover your physical and your mental health.